lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - judiciaries and rules adjudication
 - professional associations
 - executive branches
+- Rogue actors, administrations
+- Anatomy, Taxonomy, Epidemiology of System Collapse

 ## Case study: 2026 Invasion of Denmark by USA
 - Across levels from local to inter-state/inter-national?
 - Who/what does make what decision officially (according to decision architecture)?
 - Who/what does make what decision officially defacto?
 - Who/what should make what decision officially (according to decision architecture)?
+- Rogue-Forcing: Are policies or actions (not the same) being forced against due process and best practice (and rules generally) that only a rogue bad-actor party supports and that are not supported by other institutions?
+(E.g. A vanishingly small number of people and organizations support, or have any concept, of invading NATO Denmark).

 # Who: Age Voting Tests and Voter Qualification
 - standard options